HomeValidatorsFinance & Global IDsNPI Number Validator

 A National Provider Identifier (NPI) is a unique 10-digit identification number issued by the Centers for Medicare & Medicaid Services (CMS) to healthcare providers in the United States.
 All HIPAA-covered healthcare providers are required to have an NPI.
 It replaced older provider identification numbers (like the UPIN) in 2007 and is the standard identifier for providers when billing Medicare, Medicaid, and other health insurers.

-Type 1 NPIs are assigned to individual healthcare providers — physicians, nurses, dentists, physiotherapists, and other licensed practitioners.
+Type 1 NPIs are assigned to individual healthcare providers, physicians, nurses, dentists, physiotherapists, and other licensed practitioners.
 Type 2 NPIs are assigned to organisations and entity-level providers, such as hospitals, group practices, clinics, and pharmacies.
 A solo practitioner may have only a Type 1 NPI, while a large hospital system may have both a Type 2 NPI for the organisation and individual Type 1 NPIs for each practitioner on staff.

 The NPI uses a CMS-modified Luhn algorithm.
 Before applying the standard Luhn check, the string '80840' is prepended to the 10-digit NPI, creating a 15-character string.
-The standard Luhn algorithm is then applied to this 15-character string — the sum must be divisible by 10 for the NPI to be valid.
+The standard Luhn algorithm is then applied to this 15-character string, the sum must be divisible by 10 for the NPI to be valid.
 This modification ensures NPI check digits cannot collide with legacy provider numbering systems.

-Yes — the NPPES NPI Registry (nppes.cms.hhs.gov) is a free public database where you can look up any NPI to see the provider's name, practice address, taxonomy code, and other publicly available details.
+The NPPES NPI Registry (nppes.cms.hhs.gov) is a free public database where you can look up any NPI to see the provider's name, practice address, taxonomy code, and other publicly available details.
 This validator only checks the format and checksum of the 10-digit number; it does not query the NPPES database.
 Use the NPPES registry for active status confirmation and provider details.

-No — a passing checksum confirms the 10-digit number was correctly issued by CMS (the check digit is valid).
+A passing checksum confirms the 10-digit number was correctly issued by CMS (the check digit is valid).
 It does not confirm the provider is currently enrolled with Medicare, has an active licence, or is currently practising.
 For billing and credentialing purposes, verify the provider's status through the NPPES NPI Registry or the Council for Affordable Quality Healthcare (CAQH) provider database.

-No — the NPI is a US-specific identifier under the HIPAA Administrative Simplification regulations.
+No, the NPI is a US-specific identifier under the HIPAA Administrative Simplification regulations.
 Indian healthcare providers use different systems: the National Medical Register (NMR) for doctors registered with the National Medical Commission, and state medical council registration numbers for state-level licensing.
 An Indian IT team building US healthcare billing software would handle NPI validation the same way as any US-market developer.

-A taxonomy code is a 10-character alphanumeric code that describes a healthcare provider's type, classification, and specialisation — for example, 207Q00000X for a Family Medicine physician.
+A taxonomy code is a 10-character alphanumeric code that describes a healthcare provider's type, classification, and specialisation, for example, 207Q00000X for a Family Medicine physician.
 Taxonomy codes are separate from NPIs but are linked in the NPPES NPI Registry.
 A single provider may have multiple taxonomy codes associated with their NPI representing different specialities.

-No — all validation runs entirely in your browser.
+No, all validation runs entirely in your browser.
 The NPI number is never sent to any server, stored, or logged.
 NPI numbers are public data (the NPPES registry is publicly searchable), but we still keep validation fully client-side.
 The tool works offline once loaded.

 Enter the 10-digit NPI number in the input field.
 The validator checks the format, confirms the first digit (1 for individual, 2 for organisation), and runs the CMS modified Luhn checksum.
 The Valid/Invalid badge updates instantly.
 The details panel shows the NPI type and confirms the check digit.